Research and Creative Interests

 Mike Gruszczynski (PhD, University of Nebraska, 2013) is an Assistant Professor of Communication Science in The Media School at Indiana University.
-His research has been published in Journalism & Mass Communication Quarterly, Mass Communication and Society, Journalism and Communication Monographs, and Political Behavior, among others.
+His research has been published in Public Opinion Quarterly, Journalism & Mass Communication Quarterly, Mass Communication and Society, Journalism and Communication Monographs, and Political Behavior, among others.
 His research is inclusive of political communication, political psychology, and research methodology, and focuses particularly on how changes in political and communication domains influence agenda-setting processes, framing effects, and journalistic decision-making.

 - Wagner, Michael W., and Mike Gruszczynski.
 2018.
 “Who Gets Covered?
 Ideological Extremity and News Coverage of Members of the U.S. Congress.”
 Journalism & Mass Communication Quarterly, 95(3): 670-690.